fatiherikli/mockio/README.md

 ### Mockio

-Mockio is a mini library that allows you to mock open method with StringIO.
+Mockio is a mini helper that allows you to mock open method with StringIO.

 Example: